-These courses is an indepth independent study of selected program objectives.
+These courses are an in-depth independent study of selected program objectives.
 Objectives will be selected in collaboration with the candidate's major professor.
 Content, processes, and products will be approved by the major professor.
 Ed.S. candidates only.
 Pass/Fail grade.

-EAS 695 - Topics in Educational Administration and Supervision

-This course will address a topic of interest enriching the existing course offerings and expanding candidate learning and experiences.
+IL 695 - Topics - Educational Administration and Supervision 3 cr hrs This course will address a topic of interest enriching the existing course offerings and expanding candidate learning and experiences.
 Topics will be developed by an assigned faculty member as approved by the Dean of the School of Education.
 The course will be offered as required.